Altered Gravity

 Concept

-Human movement and perception have evolved under the constant pull of Earth’s gravity.
-Balance, orientation, and even our sense of self are shaped by this persistent force.
-Altered gravity environments allow us to explore what happens when that foundation changes — and how the body reorganizes itself when familiar references disappear.
+Human movement and perception are organized around the constant pull of Earth’s gravity.
+Balance, orientation, and even our sense of self depend on this persistent force.
+Altered gravity environments allow us to examine what happens when that structure changes—and how the body reorganizes when its most fundamental reference disappears.

 Experience